ampatterson123-cmd/Data-Analytics-Portfolio/README.md

 ---

 ## Connect
 Feel free to connect with me on LinkedIn.
+My email is ampatterson123@gmail.com.